-There may be occasions when an (N + 1) entity may wish to communicate a small mount of data on a priority basis.
+There may be occasions when an (N + 1) entity may wish to communicate a small amount of data on a priority basis.
 This need is well recognised within OSI.
-As such a may provide expedited data transfer service.
-Such a service accepts an (N)expedited-service-data-unit ((N)-expedited-SDU) and transfers it over a connection pessibly on a priority basis.
-The (N) layer may not be in a position to guarantee its the original provide time delay.
+As such a layer may provide expedited data transfer service.
+Such a service accepts an (N)expedited-service-data-unit ((N)-expedited-SDU) and transfers it over a connection possibly on a priority basis.
+The (N) layer may not be in a position to guarantee its delivery within a pre-specified time delay.
 It does, however, ensure that an (N)expedited-SDU will not be delivered after any subsequent SDU or expedited-SDU.

 Recall that a layer provides a service that enables communicating (N + 1) entities to exchange data, in fact, (N + 1)-PDUs.
 An (N + 1) entity hands over an (N + 1)-PDU to the supporting (N) entity at the (N) SAP in the form of an (N)-SDU.
 This SDU is delivered to remote (N + 1) entity at a corresponding SAP.
-The manner in which such an SDU gets entities.
+The manner in which such an SDU gets communicated across is, of course, governed by the protocol operating between the two entities.
 The sending (N) entity treats this as user-data and forms an (N)-PDU by appending to it the relevant protocol-control-information as dictated by the protocol.
 This mapping of (N + 1)-PDU onto an SDU and of an SDU onto a PDU is illustrated in Figure 2.9(a).
 Therein, we have assumed that neither segmentation, blocking, nor concatenation is performed.
 Other forms of mapping are discussing in the remaining part of this section.